RoTechnology/CMA/README.md

 CMA, acronym of Completeness Metric Analyzer, is a command-line tool for runtime monitoring of timing and State Machine status.
 This tracing mechanisms uses software level acquisition of hardware timing and State Machine information, outputs operations are the tracing data of the processor such as the function timing execution combined with formal description of the system behaviour through the State Machine status and input operations.
 The trace protocol provides a real-time trace capability for the functionality.

-The CMA tool actually is built for a specific MegaM@rt2 Short Range Communication case study.
+The CMA tool actually is built for a specific MegaM@rt2 Short Range Communication case study, in collaboration with Tekne, Intecs and UnivAq.
 ## How it works
 When an event requires the acquisition of system-related information, the CMA tool operates a combination of three macro operations, both composed by a sequence of operations, as follow:
 * data acquisition: in this operation the tool gets information about the system run, such as execution time, state machine status, etc